 Just be aware that Flour is extremely popular, with an almost cult-like following, and since everything is made fresh daily, items do sell out.

-So if your heart is set on, for example, one of chef/owner Joanne Chang's famous pecan-studded sticky buns, your best bet is to call ahead and reserve it.
+So if you've set your heart on, for example, one of chef/owner Joanne Chang's famous pecan-studded sticky buns, do yourself a favor: call ahead and reserve it.

 Favorites: Sticky buns, brioche au chocolat, coconut cream pie, lemon meringue tarts, barley and kimchi salad, roast chicken and brie salad

 Located in an attractive brick-walled former warehoused and modeled after a French bistro, Bastille Kitchen starts with French classics but updates them with American ingredients and an innovative twist that you won't necessarily encounter in France.

 Seafood is especially good here, with plenty of locally caught and sustainable choices.